kmssrv/pykumizer/README.md

 Pykumizer is a repository containing tools and examples that cover various approaches to automating actions when working with the SIEM KUMA (Kaspersky Unified and Analysis Platform).
 Wrapper for working with the private API of Kaspersky Unified and Analysis Platform 2.1.
 # KUMA private API
-The Python package pykumizer-0.0.1-py3-none-any.whl contains methods for accessing the hidden private API of KUMA for various actions.
+The Python package pykumizer contains methods for accessing the hidden private API of KUMA for various actions.
 ## Usage
 Install package
 ```